randy-tarasevich/shoreline-web-solutions/src/content/posts/post-5.md

     "ai",
     "artificial intelligence",
     "small business",
-    "connecticut",
     "business automation",
     "digital marketing",
     "professional services",
   ]
 ---

 You've probably heard a lot about AI lately.
 Maybe you've even wondered if it's something your business should be using.
 The good news?
 AI isn't just for tech giants anymore.
-Small and medium-sized businesses right here on the Connecticut shoreline are already using AI tools to save time, improve customer service, and grow their revenue.
+Small and medium-sized businesses everywhere are already using AI tools to save time, improve customer service, and grow their revenue.

 The better news?
 You don't need a computer science degree or a massive budget to get started.